netdata/netdata/claim/README.md

 These variables can be specified using any mechanism supported by your container tooling for setting environment variables inside containers.
-For example, when creating a new Netdata container using `docker run`, the following modified version of the command can be used to set the variables.
+For example, when creating a new Netdata container using `docker run`, the following

 When using the `docker run` command, if you have an agent container already running, it is important to know that there will be a short period of downtime.
 This is due to the process of recreating the new agent container.